 It is never possible to renew your visa inside the United States, regardless of whether the United States maintains an embassy in your home country.
-Remember that you can legally remain in the United States even with an expired visa as long as your I-20 or DS-2019 are still valid.
+Remember that you can legally remain in the United States even with an expired visa stamp as long as your Form I-20 or DS-2019 is still valid.

 Here are a few suggestions to help you prepare for your interview.
 10 Points to Remember When Applying for a Non-immigrant Visa